Check hard drive read/write speed on CentOS 8 with dd command

 Conclusion

 Checking the read/write speed of a hard drive on CentOS 8 with the dd command is very important to evaluate performance and choose a suitable hard drive.
 Through the testing process, you will better understand the data processing capacity and performance of the hard drive.
-This helps you make smart decisions when choosing to buy a new hard drive or optimize the performance of your current computer system or server.
+This helps you make smart decisions when choosing to buy a new hard drive or optimize the performance of your server.

 If you have any questions about Linux/Windows VPS service, please contact us for advice and register for a free VPS account.